 an easy two-and-a-half hour drive from the western suburbs of Illinois

-at first – a strange trademark: “Lake.
+– at first – a strange trademark: “Lake.
 City.
 Lake”.
-But it makes
+But it

-State Capitol – located on an isthmus.
-And although there are actually a
+time State Capitol – located on an isthmus.
+And although there are actually

 Mississippi) – Madison is located right smack in-between glacial Lakes